Create a B2 Article

 A sense of independence

 Working also helps you feel more responsible.
-Earning your own money gives you freedom and teaches you the value of hard work.
-Believe it or not, students with jobs often become more organised with their time, because they have to balance work and study.
+Believe it or not, students with jobs often become more organised because they must balance work and study.

-To sum up, having a part-time job while studying can be a great idea—as long as it doesn’t affect your schoolwork.
-If you want to learn more than what’s in the classroom, why not give it a try?
+To sum up, having a part-time job can be a great idea—as long as it doesn’t affect your schoolwork.
+Why not give it a try?

 You have seen this question in an English-language magazine: